derickschaefer/stcw-coverage-assistant/readme.txt

 = How It Works =

-1. Install and activate both Static Cache Wrangler and Coverage Analytics
+1. Install and activate both Static Cache Wrangler and Coverage Assistant
 2. Enable static site generation in Static Cache settings
 3. Browse your site normally - pages are cached as you visit them
-4. Check the Coverage Analytics dashboard to see progress
+4. Check the Coverage Assistant dashboard to see progress
 5. Use the uncached content list to identify pages that need visiting
 6. Click "Visit Now" buttons to generate static files immediately
 7. Monitor the 30-day trend to track coverage over time